shikhar-srivastava/prismatic-vlms/README_rocm.md

 ### Clone off py_3.10 as a base for any new environment
 conda create --name prism --clone py_3.10

+#### *CAREFUL* For installing libraries (such as torch/numpy/..even matplotlib)
+Use conda install -n prism <library> instead of pip install <library>.
+This is because conda will install the correct version of the library that is compatible with the ROCm stack.

+For example: `pip install peft` worked just fine. `pip install matplotlib` completely messed up the environment, since it updates numpy.
+Doesn't work, screws up their carefully configured libraries.
+Bad idea!
+So, one *must* do `conda install` for those instead (`matplotlib` in this case).

 #### For install prismatic
 Ensure toml doesn't have specific versions.
 Do not reinstall torch, torchvision.
 You don't need torchaudio (Remove them from toml).
 Let others install without version constraints.